kbroman/blog/content/post/2019-02-02_another_new_laptop.md

 Oh, and this laptop weighs 3 lbs 6 oz (1.5 kg), and the power adapter is just 5 oz (150 g), so jointly like 3.6 lbs vs 8.1 lbs for the Oryx Pro and adapter.
 But who cares about weight, really?
-I'm all about RAM, ports, SSDs moderate battery, and easy projecting.
+I'm all about RAM, ports, SSDs, moderate battery, and easy projecting.

 Here's a picture of my Galago Pro, sitting on top of my Oryx Pro.